 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect lovastatin?

-This list is not complete and many other drugs can interact with lovastatin.
+This list is not complete and many other drugs may affect lovastatin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about lovastatin

 - Check interactions

 - Pricing & coupons